 A.11.2 No photographs, video or audio recordings may be taken inside the Doping Control Station during Testing.
-All communication devices must be switched off during the sampling procedure.
 For In-competition Testing, it is recommended that a representative of the Sample Collection Authority be positioned outside the Doping Control Station to monitor the flow of people in and out and to keep unauthorised persons from entering the Station.